pippinbarr/SNAKISMS/process/SNAKES.md

 "belief in maintaining political and social traditions”

 ***just snake***

+### Existentialist
+""the existential attitude", or a sense of disorientation, confusion, or dread in the face of an apparently meaningless or absurd world."

+"The notion of the Absurd contains the idea that there is no meaning in the world beyond what meaning we give it.
+This meaninglessness also encompasses the amorality or "unfairness" of the world.”

+""the existential attitude", or a sense of disorientation, confusion, or dread in the face of an apparently meaningless or absurd world.”

+"existential dread, anxiety, or anguish, is a term that is common to many existentialist thinkers.
+It is generally held to be a negative feeling arising from the experience of human freedom and responsibility."

+Random point values, random assignment of controls.
+Randomness = meaninglessness.
+Random effect of controls?
+Don’t always die on impacts… how randomised can one get?

+(Problematically similar to Casualist?
+I’ll move them together.)
+Not impossible to have this be the one with no walls - the freedom to do what you want and the weird fear of being outside the screen?

+"This meaninglessness also encompasses the amorality or "unfairness" of the world.”

+Could have a wall just suddenly appear in front of you (bad things just happen) - e.g. it’s just fundamentally unfair.
+And there are no points - it’s also meaningless even when you get the apple - and no ending just blackness.
+It is over

+***walls and apple randomly appear on screen, no points, no ending screen text***

 ### Idealist
 "In philosophy, idealism is the group of philosophies which assert that reality, or reality as we can know it, is fundamentally mental, mentally constructed, or otherwise immaterial.”